CameronGrenier/the-quad/backend_info.md

 ---

-For additional assistance or to report issues, contact the development team at info@thequad.com.
+For additional assistance or to report issues, contact Cameron on the discord